Minnesota Department of Corrections

 A. All documentation relating to sexual abuse/harassment is retained in the offender’s confidential base file and aggressor/alleged perpetrator’s confidential file.
-If the aggressor/alleged perpetrator is a staff member, documentation is retained as directed by human resources and/or OSI.
+If the aggressor/alleged perpetrator is a staff member, documentation must be retained as directed by human resources and/or OSI.

-B. All staff training is documented and retained in the training management system.
+B. All staff training must be documented and retained in the training management system.

-C. All incident reports are retained at the facility.
+C. All incident reports must be retained at the facility.

 REFERENCES: Minn.
 Stat. § 609.341, subd.
 5